Diego Maradona: Napoli

 Although Maradona was successful on the field during his time in Italy, his personal problems increased.
 His cocaine use continued, and he received US$70,000 in fines from his club for missing games and practices, ostensibly because of "stress".
 He faced a scandal there regarding an illegitimate son, and he was also the object of some suspicion over an alleged friendship with the Camorra crime syndicate.
 He also faced intense backlash and harassment from some local fans after the 1990 World Cup, in which he and Argentina beat Italy in a semi-final match at the San Paolo stadium.

-In 2000, the number 10 jersey of Napoli was officially retired.
+In 2000, the number 10 jersey of Napoli was officially retired, but in 2011, Maradona stated that he wanted Ezequiel Lavezzi to use it.
+In a poll on Il Mattino, 54% of fans voted to keep the shirt retired, and the change ultimately did not occur.
 On 4 December 2020, nine days after Maradona's death, Napoli's home stadium was renamed Stadio Diego Armando Maradona.